 - Very small damage values (exact threshold unknown) do not seem to be synchronized -- for example, a player damage of 0.0001 will cause descoping in singleplayer but not multiplayer.

-- Only player velocity is not synchronized, often causing desyncs when ejected from vehicles or pushed by explosions.
+- Only player velocity is not synchronized, often causing desyncs when ejected from vehicles, pushed by explosions, or stunned by certain damage_

 - Grenades are improperly synchronized when players die during the throwing animation -- the grenade will not appear to any clients, but will still explode in place and cause damage.